 Ready to go yet?
 Awesome.
-Here’s my itinerary on the best of Myanmar, from where to go and what to do from my own personal experiences, and a few key tips and tricks to know before you go.
+Here’s my itinerary on the best of Myanmar, from where to go to what to do from my own personal experiences, and a few key tips and tricks to know before you go:

 Yangon (former capital city of Rangoon) is the highest populated city in Myanmar, and most likely where you will arrive.
-It’s the country’s bustling economic capital filled with colonial-era buildings mashed up against the modern high-rises and buddhist temples.
+It’s the country’s bustling economic capital filled with colonial-era buildings mashed up against modern high-rises and Buddhist temples.

-On arrival, it can be just as overwhelming as a place like Bangkok or Jakarta, but take a deep breath, settle into a hostel, and go for a wander.
-Here in Yangon you’ll get to experience everyday life of Myanmar people who are usually too busy to try and surround you to sell goods, but are happy to flash a smile.
-Explore the old and new of a fast growing city, and Yangon will have endless opportunity for street photographers.
+On arrival, Yangon can feel just as overwhelming as a city like Bangkok or Jakarta, but take a deep breath, settle into a hotel, and go for a wander.
+Here in Yangon you’ll get to experience the everyday lives of Burmese (people of Myanmar) who are usually too busy to try and surround you with goods to sell, but are happy to flash a smile.
+Explore the old and new of a fast growing city, and enjoy Yangon’s endless opportunity for street photographers.

 Most of the accommodation will be centered around the market streets and Chinatown area, and this is a great place to eat for your first night as you take everything in.
-19th and 20th streets are the hotspots, and though it can be crowded and a bit funky smelling, there are plenty of restaurants to have a big meal, large cold beer, and ample people watching.
+19th and 20th Street are the hotspots, and though it can be crowded and a bit funky smelling, there are plenty of restaurants to have a big meal with ample people watching.

 Shwedagon Pagoda (Golden Pagoda)

-Personally, I’m a bit “templed out” in southeast Asia, but this one is worth a visit.
 Shwedagon Pagoda is the most sacred temple in all of Myanmar, and a popular pilgrimage for Buddhists.
-Legend has it that this golden pagoda and complex was built more than 2,500 years ago, making it the oldest Buddhist temple in the world.
+Legend has it that this golden pagoda and complex was built more than 2,500 years ago, which theoretically would make it the oldest Buddhist temple in the world.

-I love walking through markets, you can get a real sense of life in the countries there.
+I love walking through markets – you can get a real sense of life in a country there.
 Especially when nobody bothers you!
-These sprawling ornate ironwork markets date back to British rule almost 100 years ago and will be a good escape from the heat and best place to buy clothes, bags, and other trinkets if you need anything.
+These sprawling, ornate ironwork markets date back to British rule almost 100 years ago and will be a good escape from the heat as well as the best place to buy clothes, bags, and other trinkets if you need anything.
 Bonus, the vendors don’t chase you down like many other markets.

 Quick Tips: Eat eat eat!
 Yangon will have the most diverse selection of food in Myanmar.
 Book accommodation ahead of arrival, hostels and hotels fill up fast, especially during holidays.
 Yangon will be the best place to get toiletries and supplies so stock up.
-Get a sim card here (they are easy to find, and the airport has reasonable prices.)
+Get a SIM card here if you want one (they are easy to find, and the airport has reasonable prices.)

 Kyaiktiyo Pagoda and Golden Rock

 East of Yangon is one of the top three most important Buddhist pilgrimage sites in Myanmar.
-Kyaiktiyo Pagoda is a massive golden rock barley balancing on the edge of an 1,100 meter tall mountain with breathtaking panoramic views of the jungle valley (and a heart-pounding ride to the top).
-To get to the pagoda, you’ll need to take a bus to Kinpun village and head up early morning packed into the back of a truck with monks and Myanmar people.
+Kyaiktiyo Pagoda is a massive golden rock barely balancing on the edge of an 1,100 meter tall mountain with breathtaking panoramic views of the jungle valley (and a heart-pounding ride to the top).
+To get to the pagoda, you’ll need to head out early in the morning and take a bus to Kinpun village.
+From there you will be packed into the back of a truck with monks and Burmese locals.

 If you feel up for the challenge, you can hike the entire way to the top from the village which will be a 5+ hour trek through jungle and mountainous terrain, but it’ll be the ultimate way to experience the pilgrimage.
-Once at the top, buy a golden leaf and stick it onto the boulder…just don’t be the one who finally pushes it over the edge!
+Once at the top, buy a golden leaf and stick it onto the boulder (only men are allowed to do that)…just don’t be the one who finally pushes it over the edge!

-Inle was one of the most beautiful town I visited in Myanmar, which is hard to choose because many are.
+Inle was one of the most beautiful towns I visited in Myanmar, which is hard to choose because many are.
 But, let’s just say, it was the most lush.
-About 9-10 hours north by bus is Inle Lake, a sprawling and beautiful natural contrast to Yangon tucked into a valley surrounded by green hills is a network of canals, irrigation waterways, farms, and a giant fresh water lake.
+About 9-10 hours north of Yangon by bus sits Inle Lake, a sprawling and beautiful natural contrast to Yangon tucked into a valley surrounded by green hills.
+It is a network of canals, irrigation waterways, farms, and a giant freshwater lake.
 It’s a perfect escape after experiencing the bustling city life of Yangon.